erick-surbakti/9CLI/README.md

 # AI CLI — Local Terminal Chatbot & Agent for 9-Router or Other BYOK from other AI Services

 A lightweight, local-first **terminal AI assistant** built in Go.
-It runs a modern terminal UI (TUI) for chatting with LLMs and acting on your filesystem — with **9Router** acting purely as the OpenAI-compatible API gateway.
+It runs a modern terminal UI (TUI) specialized for chatting with LLMs and acting on your filesystem — with **9Router** acting purely as the OpenAI-compatible API gateway.

 You talk to it in natural language.
 It can read your files, search your project,